JoeSzymkowiczFiveM/assets_ctfflags/README.md

 ## Description
 This resource adds the custom texture flag props to FiveM, that are used in the Capture The Flag resource I made.
 Add this resource to your FiveM server and ensure/start it in the server.cfg.

+It's a dependency of the [js5m-ctf](https://github.com/JoeSzymkowiczFiveM/js5m-ctf) FiveM script.

 ## Features
 * Flags with collision.
 * Model names are `ctfredflag` and `ctfblueflag`.